YamacYurtsever/Obsidian-Notes/Computer Science/Algorithms and Data Structures/Data Strucutres/Linear Data Structures/Dynamic Data Structures/Stacks.md

-- Follows the Last-In-First-Out (LIFO) principle
+- Follow the Last-In-First-Out (LIFO) principle
 - The last element added is the first one to be removed first
 - Can be searched at [[Time Complexity#^2171dc | linear time O(n)]]
 - E.g.: Going Back on a Browser